 - For the D/A AVOP, a driving test will conducted during the daytime hours.
 You will be expected to demonstrate the extent of the area you are allowed to operate a vehicle in.

-- For the D AVOP, a driving test will be conducted during daytime operations.
+- For the D AVOP, a driving test will be conducted during daytime or nighttime operations.
 The D AVOP driving test will also include radio procedures.